DaneHarrison/Digi-Menu/README.md

 3. Make it so comparison automatically shows new drinks when more are added
 4. Flip button has a hint of background color
 5. Update architecture to use MVC
+6. When scrolled and swapped tabs scroll should be reset
-6. Change photo to a slideshow - swiper has an autoplay one to use here!
+7. Change photo to a slideshow - swiper has an autoplay one to use here!
-7. Drink slider
+8. Drink slider

 <br>